-Also the Pickup Mode can be selected between "over" and "under".
-The setting "over" means the relay picks up, when the analog measuring value exceeds the set threshold.
-The setting "under" means the relay picks up, when the analog measuring value falls below the set threshold.
+Also the Pickup Mode can be selected between "pover" and "pover".
+The setting "pover" means the relay picks up, when the analog measuring value exceeds the set threshold.
+The setting "pover" means the relay picks up, when the analog measuring value falls below the set threshold.
 When the Input Type 4...20 mA is selected, the relay provides a Broken Wire Supervision.
 When a wire is broken, a broken wire alarm will be issued and alarm and trip commands of the Analog Protection Elements will be inhibited.